MicrosoftDocs/learn/learn-pr/cela-accessibility/hardware-devices/includes/03-component-function.md

 ## Indicate device status through multiple sensory channels

 The current status of a device is another important piece of information that guides successful interactions.
-Device status informs a player of critical information including the device's:
+Device status informs a player of critical information, including the device's:

  - Current power state (on or off).
  - Current battery level.